smithfarm/ceph-auto-aws/README.rst

 repos.
 No SUSE Enterprise Storage or any other add-ons for that matter.
 So we have to make our own installation sources.
-The way I ended up doing that was to loop mount the SES2 GA ISO on the Salt Master and run an apache2 server there to make it available to the delegate instances.
+The way I ended up doing that was to loop mount the SES2 GA ISO on the Salt Master and run an apache2 server there to farm it out to the delegate instances.

 First, append the ISO to /etc/fstab::